stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 ### Extending SPIR-V

-This one was the easiest step, everything was already there, we just need an additional JSON grammar file specially made for SDSL and the generator will give us the necessary code to add those instruction, there's really nothing else to it!
+This one was the easiest step as we've already made a source generator that generates the necessary C# code from json files, we just need an additional JSON grammar file made for SDSL and the generator will generate code to add custom instructions, there's really nothing else to it!

 What was left is creating a little tool that can read those extensions and pre-process many SPIR-V together to generate a valid SPIR-V module that can be consumed by Vulkan, OpenGL, WGPU and soon DirectX 12.
 I have made a prototype that works quite well but can be improved in the future, it's not a complicated task, it just takes time and efforts.